MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cycle-time-and-lead-time.md

 :::image type="content" source="media/cycle-lead-time-concept-intro.png" alt-text="Conceptual image of how cycle time and lead time are measured.":::

 These measures help teams plan, spot variations in efficiency, and identify potential process issues.
 The lower the lead and cycle times, the faster the throughput your team has.

-In this article, learn how to do the following tasks:

-- Install and configure the Lead Time and Cycle Time widgets (Analytics)
-- Interpret the scatter-plot control charts
-- Learn how moving average and standard deviation are calculated in the charts
+We recommend that your team review the lead time and cycle time charts before or during each retrospective.
+Use lead time to help estimate delivery times and track service level agreements (SLAs).
+Use cycle time to identify potential process issues, spot variations in trends, and help with planning.

 For more information, see [Cumulative flow, lead time, and cycle time guidance](cumulative-flow-cycle-lead-time-guidance.md).